hirdeshkumar2407/NumericalLinearAlgebra/Labs/Lab4_IterSolPrecond_sol.md

 In the following exercise we aim to compare different preconditioning strategies.
 In Eigen there is a built-in incomplete LU preconditioner that we can provide as an argument for the available linear solver.
 This ILU preconditioners as two parameters (`fill_in` and `tol`) which can be used to define the accuracy of the approximated LU factorization with respect to the original matrix.

-### Exercise 5: Diagonal preconditioner vs. Eigen ILU preconditioner
+### Exercise 5: Diagonal preconditionr vs. Eigen ILU preconditioner

 In the following example, we can observe that the default ILU preconditioner provided by Eigen is very close to a full LU factorization.
 Indeed, using the `Eigen::IncompleteLUT`, the CG method convergences in just two iterations.